 My favorite soccer player is Greek international Georgios Samaras.
 Big Sammi played six years at Celtic, before moving on to West Bromwich Albion in England, Al-Hilal in Saudi Arabia and, eventually the American second division NASL with Rayo OKC.
 Rayo is a first year affiliate of Rayo Vallecano, Madrid’s third team after Real and Atletico.

 The last time my wife and I saw Big Sammi play, in person, was at Celtic Park against St. Mirren, when we visited Scotland in March, 2014.
-I figured Oklahoma City was as close as we would come to ever seeing him play again, so we made plans to visit while Rayo OKC had two home matches in four days.
+I figured Oklahoma City was as close as we would come to ever seeing him play again, so we made plans to visit when Rayo OKC had two home matches in four days.

 We had visited Oklahoma before, in 2008, on our way back from road trip to Road America in Elkhart Lake, Wisconsin.
 We hit all the cheesy tourist sites on the way out, and a few on the way back.
 One of those was the crossroads of Meers, home of the Meers Store and its top-rated Meersburger.
 Or, as I like to tell it, I sold my wife the vacation so she would buy me driving halfway across America so I could eat a hamburger.

 The Meers store was closed the day we arrived, so we stayed overnight in Medicine Park, an old Bonnie & Clyde hangout adjacent to Ft.
 Sill and the Wichita Mountains Wildlife Refuge.
 Passing through the Wichita Mountains, we saw longhorn cattle, buffalo and prairie dogs.